1homas/ISE_with_Meraki_in_AWS/README.md

     - AMI identifiers for your AWS region if not `us-west-1`
     - your desired network CIDR ranges
     - your desired instance types
+    - your Meraki vMX instance type and license (S/M/L)
     - your default password(s) or pre-shared keys

 5. Run the Ansible playbook: